This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 - The user either can create EFS or has access to an S3 bucket for storing transient data.

-- A MySQL server for Metastore is running and accessible from the EKS cluster.
+- A database server for Metastore is running and accessible from the EKS cluster.

 Although this page is self-contained, we recommend the user to read the page on Autoscaling and the guide on running Hive on MR3 on Amazon EKS before proceeding.
-Since Amazon EKS is a particular case of Kubernetes, it also helps to try running Hive on MR3 on Minikube as explained in the page On Minikube with a Pre-built Docker Image.
+Since Amazon EKS is a particular case of Kubernetes, it also helps to try running Hive on MR3 on Minikube as explained in the page On Minikube.

 Installation